discrete-notes/discrete-notes.github.io/_posts/2020-11-24-SSS-report-1-pulse-distribution.md

 found interesting.
 (I'm trying to not delay too much the publication of these posts so they won't be very deep nor polished.
 Comments are most welcome.)

-The first post is about a problem of pulse sychronization and about the nice open problem about a "simple" discrete random process.
+The first post is about a problem of pulse synchronization and about the nice open problem about a "simple" discrete random process.